-In general, an ACL cannot exceed the ABC and may be set annually or on a multi-year plan basis.
-ACLs, in coordination with accountability measures (AM) must prevent overfishing.
-The Magnuson-Stevens Act National Standard 1 Guidelines specify that Councils can choose to account for management uncertainty by setting the ACL below the ABC but states that ACLs may typically be set very close to the ABC.
-However, the Commercial Landings Monitoring System and actions implemented through the Joint Generic Dealer and Generic For-Hire Reporting amendments provide more timely and accurate data reporting and would thus reduce the incidence of quota overages.
+An ACL cannot exceed the acceptable biological catch (ABC) recommended by the Council's SSC.
+The ACL may be set annually or on a multi-year plan basis.
+ACLs, in coordination with accountability measures (AM), must prevent overfishing.
+The Magnuson-Stevens Act National Standard 1 Guidelines specify that Councils can choose to account for management uncertainty by setting the ACL below the ABC, but states that ACLs may typically be set very close to the ABC.